mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     </div>
 </div>

-The difficulty of guessing the pre-image for a given hash is that the resulting hash values for *SHA256* are so large! *SHA256* has 2<sup>256</sup> possible different hash values.
-That's 115792089237316195423570985008687907853269984665640564039457584007913129639936 different possible hash values - there are approximately that many atoms in the universe!
-So don't feel bad for not guessing the correct pre-image for `ab50638d692c4342675a028fe7c926387fe6fbd677d9417b5a32449b78b0af22` - for all intents and purposes it is unguessable.
-And its unguessable for computers too.
+The difficulty of inverting a *SHA256* hash is due its length being so large!
-Even though some computers can do billions of hashes per second, that is still not quick enough to try all the combinations of pre-images to find a matching hash within our lifetimes.
-Infact it would take all the computers on this planet millions of years to try all possible pre-images until they found the solution.
+*SHA256* has 2<sup>256</sup> possible different hash values.
+That's 115792089237316195423570985008687907853269984665640564039457584007913129639936
-But don't take my word for it.
-Click the button below to cycle through all pre-images at the maximum speed possible on your device:
+different possible hash values.
+There are approximately that many atoms in the universe!
+So don't feel bad for not being able to invert `ab50638d692c4342675a028fe7c926387fe6fbd677d9417b5a32449b78b0af22` - for all intents and purposes it cannot be inverted.
+And that is true even when computers do the hashing at their maximum speeds.
+If you click the button below then you can have your device cycle through all pre-images at the maximum speed possible on your device:

 <div class="form-container">
     <input type="checkbox" id="inputCheckbox2" checked disabled>